MewsSystems/gitbook-open-api/staying-up-to-date/deprecations-policy.md

 * Adding a new endpoint
 * Adding fields to an existing endpoint

-These are non-breaking changes, in other words changes that do not require any change to legacy implementations for their continued working.
+These are considered non-breaking changes, in other words changes that do not require any change to legacy implementations for their continued working.
 Deprecations are planned breaking changes, i.e. a statement that we intend to make a breaking change.
 We plan it so that any such change does not produce unexpected behaviour \(see [As a user, what should I do?](#as-a-user-what-should-i-do)\) and we follow a clear deprecation process \(see [How we deprecate](#how-we-deprecate)\) to keep you informed and allow you to implement the necessary changes to your implementation.